Blumira/SYSVOL_enum_honeyxml/README.md

 and select both "Success" and "Failure"

 ## Detection Criteria
-    type=windows
-    windows_event_id=5145
+    type='windows'
+    windows_event_id in (5145)
+    file_path contains 'Registry.xml' or '%DataSources.xml'
-    file_path like 'groups.xml'
+    object_path like '%SYSVOL%'

- The subject_account_name will always be the account that was compromised by the attacker, which means they either have the password or the password hash.
+NOTE: The subject_account_name will always be the account that was compromised by the attacker, which means they either have the password or the password hash.
+Based on our testing there are very many potential FPs due to the amount of vulnerability scanners, backup solutions, etc in an environment, so it should be tuned depending on those activities being present.